Emigration Canyon system resiliency

 We’re taking actions to enhance reliability and reduce the risk of equipment-related wildfires.
 These steps include replacing aging overhead power lines in areas with higher wildfire risk with fire-resistant infrastructure, such as covered conductor, and undergrounding lines in some areas.

-In total, 36 miles of line rebuild projects are underway in Emigration Canyon.
-These enhancements will help improve the reliability of our system as we adapt to the growing threat of wildfire in the West.
+In total, 28 miles of power lines and infrastructure have been rebuilt in Emigration Canyon.
+These enhancements are improving the reliability of our system as we adapt to the growing threat of wildfire in the West.

 Project need and benefits

-• The Emigration Canyon projects will improve the safety and reliability of distribution lines to help prevent wildfires.
+• The Emigration Canyon projects are improving the safety and reliability of distribution lines to help prevent wildfires.

 • Burying lines underground limits the chance for vegetation to contact lines, enhancing community safety and service reliability.

-• Mountain Dell 11: Crews are continuing to install 28 miles of underground power lines in phases from 2021 through 2026.
+For the Mountain Dell 11 project, crews completed installation of 28 miles of underground power line in phases from 2021 through 2026 (see map below).

 Learn more